 Would you like to join the dialogue?
 Please contact Beth Collins with any questions at ecollins(at)ccadv.org or 303-962-3321.

 Substance misuse and trauma symptoms often go hand-in-hand.
 Learn more through this recorded webinar: Working at the Intersection: An Overview of Substance Abuse, Trauma, and Violence Against Women

 One promising tool to help survivors address trauma symptoms and/or substance misuse is Seeking Safety, an evidence-based curriculum published in 2002.
 Since its original publication, Seeking Safety has been shown to be effective in reducing trauma symptoms and substance use in a variety of settings, including shelter and community-based advocacy, and with a variety of people, including domestic violence survivors.
 Effective in as few as 6 sessions, this curriculum has 24 topics from which survivors can choose.
 It has even been successfully used as a peer-led group!
 Hear more about one advocate’s experience implementing Seeking Safety in California in this webinar recording:

 Nine CCADV Member organizations have joined a Seeking Safety Learning Circle.
 Learning Circle organizations received the Seeking Safety curriculum and in-person training, and will have opportunities to dialogue with other participants from around the state as they each implement the curriculum in their local area.
-Updates to come!
-This project will from October 2015 to March 2016.
+This project is running from October 2015 to March 2016.

 Trauma Informed organizations are built by integrating trauma awareness into workplace structure and service domains.
 CCADV is pleased to work with Member organizations and other DVP-funded organizations on enhancing their capacity and alignment with TIC practices.
 Feel free to contact us!
 In addition, these excellent resources are a great starting point for more ideas and materials: